hangong/deshadow/README.md

 may work but the results may not be identical.

 ## NOTICE
 This code is a pure MATLAB script implementation (non-MEX).
 Therefore, it is NOT optimised for speed.
+Only the parameter training code is not shared here.
+But, normally, the provided default set of parameters should do a good job if the binary *shadow mask* is detected in a good accuracy.
+If you would like to incorporate your own automatic shadow detection algorithm, simply replace the variable 'smsk' in deshadow.m with your own binary shadow mask image.

 ## Usage
 main.m is the driver for batch shadow removal.
 Please see main.m or execute